-- Be sure the coach is level and the Parking Brake is set. - Ensure exterior compartment doors are closed so that they will not interfere with slideout operation. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room retraction. - Stow all furniture extensions before retracting slideout rooms to avoid property damage. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully retracted.

-Remove all items from the coach living room floor and close cabinet doors and drawers.
+- Be sure the coach is level and the Parking Brake is set. - Ensure exterior compartment doors are closed so that they will not interfere with slideout operation. - Ensure driver and co-pilot seat backs are clear of slideout trim before retracting slideout. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room retraction. - Stow all furniture extensions before retracting slideout rooms to avoid property damage. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully retracted. - Remove all items from the coach living room floor and close cabinet doors and drawers.
 Be sure there are no items at the end of the bed, behind the driver seat, or protruding from compartments, which could be crushed or cause damage to floor covering or cabinets when the room is retracted.